rust-lang/rust-forge/src/release/rollups.md

 ## Selecting Pull Requests

 The queue is sorted by rollup status.
+In general:

-In general, a good rollup contains a bunch of `maybe` (unmarked) PRs, and a large pile of `always` PRs.
-You can include one or two `iffy` PRs if you are confident that they will pass.
+- A good rollup contains a bunch of `maybe` (unmarked) PRs, and a large pile of `always` PRs.
+You can include one or two `iffy` PRs to amortize the cost of testing full CI.
-If you have a lot of time, you can also make a rollup just from `iffy` PRs (if there are enough of them) and weed out the failures one by one.
+- If you have a lot of time, you can also make a rollup just from `iffy` PRs (if there are enough of them) and weed out the failures one by one.
-A rollup should never include `rollup=never` PRs.
+- A rollup must **never** include `rollup=never` PRs.

 The actual absolute size of the rollup can depend based on experience and current length of the queue.
 People new to making rollups might start with including 1 `iffy`, 2 `maybe`s, and 4 `always`s.
 Usually 6-8 PRs per rollup is a good compromise.
 There is rarely a need to roll up more than 10 PRs at once (unless there are >30 PRs waiting the queue), keep in mind that we also try to minimize regressions per merge.

-Don't try to make mega-rollups (15-20 PRs that merge half or more of the entire queue all at once) to keep the number of perf or bug regressions per merge as low as possible and keep potential regressions [bisectable].
+Limit the size of rollups, *even if* the queue is backed up.
+Large rollups run the risk of failing or merge conflicts, and smaller rollups keep potential regressions [bisectable].
+On average, rollups are 7 PRs large, often varying from 5 to 10 depending on the number of `rollup=always` PRs that can be included.

 Don't hesitate to downgrade the rollup status of a PR!
 If your intuition tells you that a `rollup=always` PR has some chances for failures, mark it `rollup=maybe` or better `rollup=iffy`.
 A lot of the unmarked `maybe` PRs are categorized as such because the reviewer may not have considered rollupability, so it's always worth picking them with a critical eye.
 Similarly, if a PR causes your rollup to fail, it's worth considering changing its rollup status.